 Summary

 R is a powerful tool in the workflow of the open scientist.
-In conjunction with RStudio and quarto it enables the user to produce production-ready reports and articles that embed the statistical analysis within.
+In conjunction with RStudio and Quarto it enables the user to produce production-ready reports and articles that embed the statistical analysis within.
 This makes documents portable and reproducible.
-R has a steep learning curve, but to get started the key things are to establish good workflow practices (use Rstudio projects, be organised) and to not be afraid to ‘have a go’.
+R has a steep learning curve, but to get started the key things are to establish good workflow practices (use RStudio projects, be organised) and to not be afraid to ‘have a go.’
 We have shown that with relatively little code (and experience) it is possible to fit statistical models and create summary tables from them that are embedded within a single document.
 The rest, is up to you.

 Producing Tables of Output